JoshStrobl/Frala/README.md

 - Frala enables you to separate out files into "fragments" and import / re-use them elsewhere.
 - Frala enables your content to be multi-lingual through the use of "Terms".
 With Terms, you can specify the term name, languages and the language's value for the word.
 - Frala interfaces with the standarized gettext PO files for translations, enabling you to convert to and from PO files / Frala Terms.
+- Frala provides an optional CLI tool that leverages the package, to provide CLI-based Po conversion and parsing.

-**Current Version:** `0.3`
+**Current Version:** `0.4`

 **License:** `Apache 2.0`

 **TODO:**

-- [ ] Implement CLI tool that leverages the core Frala package to enable usage of functionality without needing to implement the package
- - *though really, you should -- totally no bias /s*.
+- [ ] Add more built-in Terms

 ### Syntax